storj/storj/docs/design/storagenode-downtime-tracking.md

 The designed system uses a SQL database for storing the Storage Nodes downtime.

-An alternate solution is to use [InfluxDB time-series database](https://www.influxdata.com/).
+An alternative solution is to use [InfluxDB time-series database](https://www.influxdata.com/).

 The advantages are: